Skip to content

 We're not the only site that does effective-fee math — some of the better forums (Doctor of Credit, FlyerTalk) consistently report the credits-adjusted figure.
 But the major comparison engines don't, because the sticker fee drives more clicks.

 Run the calculator with your actual spending and see what Amex Gold earns you specifically.
-The $1 fee assumption is built into our math; you'll see it's a near-zero ongoing cost as long as you live in a city with Resy-bookable restaurants.
+The $1 fee assumption is built into our math; you'll see it's a near-zero ongoing cost as long as you use the Uber, dining, and Dunkin' credits.

 Run the math on your spending →